gleichda/gleich.dev/gleich.dev/content/article/golangs-omitempty.md

 As long as you don't use the Boolean directly but use a Pointer this is no issue as for a Pointers the default is `nil`.
 There is also a [Issue in the Go Repo](https://github.com/golang/go/issues/13284) for further reading.

+So after explaining all that to you, I guess you already noticed that this was not an easy pick.
+Together with support from my colleague (thanks for that btw) it took me about 5 hours to find that issue and fix it.